Financial Conflict of Interest in Research

 Foreign Financial Interests

 Investigators must disclose to USC all foreign Significant Financial Interests.
-These include appointments (compensated or uncompensated) and any Significant Financial Interests (as defined in Section 4) received from any foreign entity, including foreign institutions of higher education.
+These include appointments (compensated or uncompensated) and any Significant Financial Interests (as defined in Section 4) received from any foreign entity, including foreign governments and foreign institutions of higher education.

 Maintaining a financial interest or engaging in an outside activity for a research sponsor who seeks to restrict publication of research results, other than reasonable delays of publication in order to protect proprietary rights (i.e., patent rights).
 This does not include restrictions on publication for reasons of national security and/or export control, if the requirements of USC’s International Collaborations and Export Controls policy are followed.